 Brass has a high tensile strength and is easy to machine.
-This makes it ideal for intricate and low-friction parts, like locks, gears, valves and bearings.
+This makes it ideal for intricate and low-friction brass turned parts, such as locks, gears, valves and bearings.

 Its high corrosion resistance is good for outdoor use, plumbing components and naval/marine applications.